haipdev/database/Readme.md

 > async def shutdown()

-Close all open connections in the connection pool.
+Close all open connections in the connection pool normally used before closing your application.
+If you do not close the open connections in the connection pool you will see some warnings on your db servers.
+So calling this function is not realy necessary but beautifies your code.

 ## Running the tests